 Let’s be honest, those who have to attend slideshows and presentations may not even be interested in some cases.
 And if you bombard them with walls of text all over your slideshow, you will lose them further!

-It is always a good practice to keep your slideshow neat and tidy, with minimum words that deliver maximum impact.
-Make generous use of bullets and highlight the keywords to get your message through clearly.
+It is always a good practice to keep your slideshow neat and tidy, with a minimum of words that deliver maximum impact.
+Make generous use of bullets and highlight the keywords to get your message across clearly.

 5. Use Illustrations

 As stated previously, slideshows allow you to present your information in a visual format.
 Hence, you can make use of illustrations to break down and present even complex data, such as company finances or production capacity!

 The point of these graphics is to accentuate your message and convey it in an attractive form.
 Hence, avoid overdoing it, or else it will have the opposite effect.
 Choose an appealing color palette to suit these visual elements and stick to at most 2 to 4 shades per slideshow.

 Finally, create a concluding slide and summarize everything that has been covered throughout the slideshow.
 Once again, make use of bullets, keywords, and key illustrations to keep it brief yet effective.